zmalone/chef-web-docs/source/install-and-manage-your-own-chef-server/linux/install-and-configure-chef-server/1/_index.md

 <a class='accent-button radius' href='https://downloads.chef.io/chef-server/' target='_blank'>Download Chef server&nbsp;&nbsp;<i class='fa fa-external-link'></i></a>

-It's likely that you're viewing this web page from your workstation, and that your Chef server machine is running without a user interface.
+It's likely that you're viewing this web page from your workstation, and that your Chef server machine is running without a graphical user interface.
 The easiest way to get the download link from your workstation to your Chef server is to locate and copy the link you need, and then paste it into a `wget` command through an SSH session to your Chef server machine.

 Here's an example of how to download and install Chef server on Red Hat Enterprise Linux 6 or CentOS 6.